contentful-userland/project-requests/readme.md

 # Project Requests

-Got a great idea for a library, tool or module for the Contentful ecosystem?
+Got a great idea for a library, tool, UI-extension or module for the Contentful ecosystem?
 Great!

-[Request a Contentful module](https://github.com/contentful-userland/module-requests/issues/new) you wish existed or [get ideas for modules](https://github.com/contentful-userland/module-requests/issues).
+[Request a Contentful module](https://github.com/contentful-userland/project-requests/issues/new) you wish existed or [get ideas for modules](https://github.com/contentful-userland/project-requests/issues).

 This project follows the [Contentful Code of Conduct](https://github.com/contentful-developer-relations/community-code-of-conduct).

+*Thanks to @sindresorhus for giving [this idea](https://github.com/sindresorhus/module-requests).*